|

 riveted hull.
 British requested Grant turret.
 Models include ancient Tamiya kits,

-Academy kit, and Armoured Brigade Models resin upgrades.
+the decent Academy kit, and Armoured Brigade Models resin upgrades.
+DML has announced

 The